PhoenixTales/phoenix-docs/story/level-structure.md

 ```

 We can summarise this list as follows:
 The first line lists the four camps at the *overworld*.
-The second and third line summarise the *underworld*;
-where the second are the underground mines and caves,
-while the third are the parts of the underworld, where
+The second and third line summarise the *underworld*; where the second are the underground mines and (orc) caves, while the third are the ancient temple and the *demonworld*.
-reality begins to be diffused with the *demonworld*.
 The fourth is the *overworld* surrounding the camps.
 Beyond it all, not mentioned here, the *outside world*.

 The shortcuts mean and translate as follows: